If you’ve searched for cheap flights recently, you’ve probably run across some of the ultra-low airfares from Spirit Airlines.

 5. How do Spirit customers view the airline?

-When it comes to customer satisfaction, Spirit tied for last in the American Customer Satisfaction Index report that was released in April 2018:
+When it comes to customer satisfaction, Spirit again finished last in the American Customer Satisfaction Index report that was released in April 2019:

 6. How to save money on Spirit Airlines